 Julie Kim is a multidisciplinary artist based in San Jose, California.
-Before turning to art full-time, she worked in architecture and technology, designing everything from affordable housing and walkable neighborhoods to mobile apps.
-Her work has been featured in Print Magazine, Gizmodo, and Utne Reader.
-Most recently, she taught digital art to older immigrant adults at a local community center.
+Before focusing on art full-time, she worked in architecture and technology, designing affordable housing, walkable neighborhoods, digital products and even a trash can.

 Bio

 I am a self-taught multidisciplinary artist whose work is rooted in my experience as a second-generation Korean American, and as a caregiver for my parents and children.
-My background in architecture, urban planning, and public interest technology also informs my practice.

 Artist Statement